 Unearned revenues consist of funds received for network and infrastructure projects that will be recognized in future periods.
 These unearned revenues primarily relate to grants amounts received from the Republic of Palau and the United Nations Development Program in the amount of \$1,295,000 and \$480,000, respectively, which have not yet been fully earned.
-Of these amounts, PNCC recognized \$427,283 as grant revenues as of December 31, 2021.
-Unearned revenues totaled \$1,347,717 which represents the grant revenue not yet earned or realized, and classified as a liability as of December 31, 2021.
+Of these amounts, PNCC recognized \$0 and \$427,283 as grant revenues as of December 31, 2022 and 2021, respectively.
+Unearned revenues totaled \$1,619,816 and \$1,347,717 which represents the grant revenue not yet earned or realized, and classified as a liability as of December 31, 2022 and 2021, respectively.